 - Depressive Type – Solely episode of major depression.

-Being the rarity of this disease, it can be extremely difficult for mental health professionals to make a proper diagnosis.
+Due to the rarity of this disease, it’s difficult for a healthcare provider to make a proper diagnosis.

 Schizoaffective Disorder Symptoms